 The Hood County Communications Center has 18 full time licensed Communications Officers under the direction of Administrative Lieutenant Denise Lizun and Dispatch Supervisor April Rodriguez.
-There are three shift supervisors - Katrina Davis, Tyler Brown and Jennifer Dillard.
+There are three shift supervisors - John Hurley, Tyler Brown and Jennifer Dillard.
 Communication officers are trained for three months before they can dispatch on their own.
 The center is staffed with 3-5 communicators per 12 hour shift.

 Communications officers are required to be certified or licensed for: